 But if strong pockets of resistance within the party persist—among evangelical Christians, those uncomfortable with Romney’s Mormon faith, or simply conservatives needing more reassurance—might Romney pick former Arkansas Gov. Mike Huckabee?
 He fits the mainstream competence message but also appeals to the party’s social conservatives and rural voters.
 Or will Romney need to move much further to the right to spackle over holes, even if doing so takes him further from the swing voters?
 That’s where a longer and uglier nomination fight, even with the same outcome, becomes very important.

 In the first three quarters of last year, when unemployment was at 9 percent and the economy seemed to be stalled, Republicans had some justification for thinking that they could nominate a strong, undiluted conservative and still have a good chance of winning the middle and the general election.
 Now that unemployment is down to 8.3 percent and gross domestic product growth is at 2.8 percent, (even though future trends are unknowable), this race looks much closer.

 Some analysts say that the danger of a long, drawn-out nomination battle is that the candidates simply have more time to beat one another’s brains out.
 I would argue that the greater danger is that the longer the nomination fight goes on, the more likely it becomes that the ideological detour takes a party further toward the flanks.
 That is the danger for Romney.
 He started out as a candidate very well positioned for a general election.
 Will he end up that way?

-This article appears in the Feb.
-11, 2012, edition of National Journal.
+This article appears in the February 11, 2012 edition of National Journal Magazine.